 What is your favorite way to exercise?
 There are many ways, but one that a lot of people find especially enjoyable is cycling.
 One of the reasons they enjoy it so much is because bicycling offers a diverse range of benefits for the body and mind.
 It provides aerobic exercise which can help improve lung function, endurance, cardiovascular health and bone strength.
 Cycling also helps strengthen muscles in the arms, legs and back while providing weight-bearing exercises for bones in the feet.
 Moreover, cycling has been shown to reduce stress levels by lowering blood pressure, reducing anxiety and improving moods due to endorphins released during physical activity.
 On top of all that biking can be fun!
 And with all these great benefits, there’s no wonder why Dr. Michael Deem enjoys cycling!

-When not practicing his chosen field as a doctorate or spending time with his two children, one of his biggest hobbies has been taking up cycling!
+When not practicing his chosen field of venture capital or spending time with his two children, one of his biggest hobbies has been taking up cycling!
 In this article, we’ll explore how he got started, why he likes it, etc.

 How Dr. Michael Deem Got Started in Cycling:

-Michael and his wife used to live on a steep, curvy road and they’d notice all the bikers going up and down our hill every day.
-They’d always enjoyed biking as a recreational activity but we hadn’t done it for quite some time.
-So one day they decided “why not try it out?”
+Michael used to live on a steep, curvy road and he’d notice all the bikers going up and down our hill every day.
+He’d always enjoyed biking as a recreational activity but he hadn’t done it for quite some time.
+So one day he decided “why not try it out?”

-On top of that, after so many years of driving vehicles, they were starting to feel some of the contributions made from vehicle communtes, including weight gains, hindered sleep, and elevated stress doe to the traffic where they lived.
+On top of that, after so many years of driving vehicles, he were starting to feel some of the contributions made from vehicle commutes, including weight gains, hindered sleep, and elevated stress doe to the traffic where he lived.

-Though they now have an energy-efficient vehicle for instances where they need to go long-distance, they are doing a lot more cycling nowadays, and for good reason, as the following benefits have contributed to their new found way of transportation and exercise:
+Though he now has an energy-efficient vehicle for instances where he needs to go long-distance, he is doing a lot more cycling nowadays, and for good reason, as the following benefits have contributed to his newfound way of transportation and exercise:

 Why Dr. Deem Loves Cycling